privacy-scaling-explorations/zkevm-circuits/integration-tests/tests/readme.md

 And for support most blocks in mainnet require more features:
 - [ ] Support >128 max txs for rlp / sig circuit
 - [ ] large copy data (> 500,000 which is hardcoded currently, 1.5M is adviced)

+### Note when testing with common rpc node provider
+Currently most rpc node provider would provide their trace API from erigon ndoe instead of geth.
+You need to add `fix-refund` feature while running tests above: `--features=scroll,fix-refund`